Chapter 3 : Rupture

 She had figured out the secret of revitalization but at a price—and there was danger in such knowledge.

 Prophet Headline: Fifteen-Year Old Prodigy Revives Dead Brother Using New Dark Magic

 Bloodshot eyes glazed the headline, the corners of his mouth twitching.
 The handsome porcelain features were so etched so tightly that Albus looked unnatural.
 Anger radiated from his essence as his photographic memory scanned every instance for a hint, any hint, of such a cold betrayal.

 No one got the chance to betray Albus.
 He betrayed them first.
-He destroyed anyone who even gave him a whiff of betrayal.
+He destroyed anyone who even gave him a whiff of duplicity.
 But Rose, who he been willing to share information with, work with—he had been lenient with her.
-He allowed her close.
+He had allowed her close.
 He was soft-tempered, and patient, and brotherly.
 He did not know why this was so.

 All he knew now was that it had been a mistake.

 Suddenly, the silence was too much in the room and he slammed his fists on the side table, knocking over papers, breaking glass, and startling his owl, Dudley.
 He howled alongside the owl as the sharp edges penetrated the flesh of his hand.
 While he tended to them, the insolent, repulsive creature began making noise, ruffling its feathers and rattling against the cage.
 Albus violently grabbed the owl by the neck and shoved it out the window.